I wrote this many years ago as an exercise from this newspaper clipping

-She was 3/4’s of the way down when she heard an almighty crash.
+She’d drank 3/4’s of it when she heard an almighty crash.
 Getting to her feet, she felt light-headed as she stumbled through to the kitchen.
 Had a cupboard fallen?
 No, the kitchen was just as she had left it.

 The noise was so unusual she ran the down the stairs, stumbling slightly at the bottom.
 “Good,” she thought to herself.
 “I’m drunk, it’ll dull the pain and soon Connor will become a nobody.”
 She sighed and opened the front door.

 The cold air hit her in the face.
 Her head felt airy and light.
 She propped one hand on the wall to hold herself up.
 As she focused on the road, she saw a river of blood seeping towards her.
 She closed her eyes for a moment thinking that she was imagining it.
 When she opened them again, she saw her neighbours running from their houses.
 Then came the smell and she heaved.

 “Bloody hell,” someone nearby yelled just as Jenny needed the vodka again.

 The blood began to pool round the tyres of parked cars making the sight before her appear like a bloody battle.

 The shouting and yelling brought Jenny round again.
 This was no drunken stupor.
 A large tanker had crashed into a tree.
 The driver was frantically trying to stop the flow of offal flooding from the ruptured side.

 Jenny was drawn out with the rest of the people in the street unable to believe what was she was seeing.
 Some people were openly vomiting.
 She was glad she hadn’t had to face this sober.

 The sheepish driver was getting nowhere fast as he looked directly at her.
 He was covered in blood and guts and looked like he was walking away from a horrific car smash.